opencog/atomspace/Design-Notes.md

   off the downstream.
 * Hoarders can be streamers; as long as they are open, they can block if empty.
-* Streaming and HoardingSig do seem incompatbile: both block, but in different places, for different reasnos.
+* Streaming and HoardingSig do seem incompatible: both block, but in different places, for different reasons.
 * It only makes sense to be a HoardingSig if upstream is known to be finite; otherwise, low/high-watermark management is required (and is currently implemented in SortedStream.)